jameslamb/conference-notes/ODSC/odsc-east-2019.md

 - `tune` is aware of your hardware layout and knows how to do both of these:
     + have one GPU share multiple models
     + have one model benefit from multiple GPUs
-- you can chagne from a single machine to a large cluster with 0 code changes
+- you can change from a single machine to a large cluster with 0 code changes
 - `tune` is compatible with Keras, Tensorflow, Torch, scikit-learn
 - "architecture search" is honestly really similar to hyperparameter search
 - RLlib